Sidi Kaouki Surf Guide – Morocco’s Best Beginner Surf Village?

 Where to stay in Sidi Kaouki?

-You’ll be able to watch the surfers on the waves and the camels trotting across the beach from the huge terrace at Auberge du Marabout – that is, so long as you’re not too busy sunning yourself or lost in a book!
-The point is, the location is perfect for a surf trip to Sidi Kaouki.
+- Auberge du Marabout – The location is perfect for a surf trip to Sidi Kaouki – it’s right on the main point.
 Rooms are simple but comfy with lovely tiled bathrooms and a cosy communal dining-lounging space.

-There’s only a handful of rooms in Dar Iziki, but that helps add a little personality to the hospitality.
-It also means you should find it easier to meet and mingle with other surf travelers at the communal pool or in the breezy gardens.
+- Dar Iziki – A sociable, intimate hotel stay with lots of personality.
+We love the communal pool and the breezy gardens.
 The location is a little further from the waves than the hotels above, but still only a short stroll for those morning patrols.

 Surf camps in Sidi Kaouki

-- 3 Day Budget Yoga and Surf Camp in Holy Surf Maroc – Holy Surf Camp is one of the best in the country.
+- 3-Day Budget Yoga and Surf Camp in Holy Surf Maroc – Holy Surf Camp is one of the best in the country.
 They do packages run by BF1 instructors that really home in on technique but never lose touch of the chilled vibes you want when hitting Morocco.
-This four-day package includes daily lessons and yoga in the evening.
+This short package includes 2xdaily lessons and yoga in the evening.
+They also have a longer week’s package if you want more of the same.

 - 4 Day Sidi Kaouki Surf Camp at Smaylo Surf School – A super-chilled surf camp that we’ve seen do excellently taking people from starter level to surfing green waves in just four days, conditions allowing.
 The pad is nice, has a pool.
 The instructors are fantastic.